Maple syrup is classified according to strict Canadian regulations into two grades and four color varieties.

 The definition of the variety is based on the transmittance value.
 Transmittance

-is all about light, which is the ratio of the intensity of light
+is all about light, which is the ratio of the intensity of light passing through a sample to the intensity of the light that exits it.

 A higher transmittance value corresponds to a lighter and more transparent maple syrup, while a lower value results in a darker and more opaque syrup.
 The different colors of maple syrup also have distinct tastes and varying densities.